O'Rourke uses Trump-like insults in final debate, calls Cruz 'Lyin' Ted' as polls show Cruz pulling ahead

 DEMS POISED TO MAKE HISTORIC IMPEACHMENT PUSH IF THEY RETAKE THE HOUSE, AS GOP PULLS AWAY IN SENATE POLLS

 That was a reference to O'Rourke's stated support for impeaching President Trump, which top Democratic leaders have said would be premature.
+Cruz noted O'Rourke is “the only Democratic Senate nominee in the country who has explicitly come out for impeaching President Trump.”

 "He’s dishonest.
 It’s why the president called him 'Lyin’ Ted,' and it’s why the nickname stuck."

-Cruz predicted "utter chaos" if O'Rourke's proposal of impeaching Trump became a reality.
+Cruz predicted "utter chaos" if O'Rourke's proposal became a reality.

 "Washington would be consumed by partisan investigations.
 That's not civility," Cruz said, noting that he and his wife had been chased out of a Washington, D.C. restaurant recently by liberal protesters chanting, "We believe women."